mmontee/SCuM-programmer/README.md

 ### program the nRF52840-DK

-    Refer to "Getting Started SCµM.pdf" section 1.1 for details on programming the nRF52840-DK using the SEGGER embedded studio.
+Refer to "Getting Started SCµM.pdf" section 1.1 for details on programming the nRF52840-DK using the SEGGER embedded studio.</br>

 ![](static/round_and_round.gif)